web3os-org/kernel/README.md

 - `edit /config/autostart.sh`
 - For example, add `desktop` to the end of the file
-- insert any additional commands you want to run on startup
+- Insert any additional commands you want to run on startup

 </details>